tinazhangzh/gender-pay-gap/README.md

-# Gender Wage Gap in NC Public Universities
+# Gender Wage Gap in the University of North Carolina System

-This repo contains code for analyzing gender-based salary disparities among professors in the North Carolina public university system using causal inference methods.
+This repo contains code for analyzing gender-based salary disparities among tenure-track faculties in the University of North Carolina System using both descriptive regression and causal inference methods.

 ## 📁 Data